nashville-software-school/bangazon-inc/book-3-web-api/chapters/GIFTER.md

 ### Project Setup

 1. Create the `Gifter` database using the [SQL script](./sql/Gifter.sql).
-1. Use Visual Studio to create a new ASP<span>.</span>NET Core Web Application project called "Gifter".
-Make suse to choose the "API" template when prompted.
+1. Use Visual Studio to create a new ASP<span>.</span>NET Core Web API project called "Gifter".
 1. Use Visual Studio's Nuget Package Manager to install the `Microsoft.Data.SqlClient` nuget package.
 1. Add the database connection string to the `appsettings.json` file.
 1. Spend a little while familiarizing yourself with the Gifter ERD